 Where to get your document legalised

-After your document has been legalised by the Beninese authorities, you can use it in the Kingdom of the Netherlands.
+Once your document has been legalised by the Beninese authorities, it can be used in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague